projectESR/ESR-/README.md

 How to Run
 This application can be run locally, in GitHub Codespaces, or using Docker.
 Please refer to the full guide for detailed instructions.
+You can run this by cloning this into your IDE, (codespaces), downloading all requirements and dependencies and then running the command python app.py in your terminal.